Việt Tân: Objectives

-The Việt Tân aims to establish democracy and reform Vietnam through peaceful means, focusing on empowering the Vietnamese people, supporting the development of civil society, and promoting pluralism in Vietnam.
-Việt Tân sees the strength and resources of the Vietnamese people as the impetus for achieving political change and restoring civil rights.
+Việt Tân aims to establish democracy and reform Vietnam through peaceful means, focusing on empowering the Vietnamese people, claiming to support the development of civil society, and promoting pluralism in Vietnam.
+Việt Tân sees the "strength and resources of the Vietnamese people" as the "impetus for achieving political change and restoring civil rights."

+Violent Start

+Việt Tân traces roots to anti-communist armed resistance movements formed after the Vietnam War.
+Its founder and chairman at the time, Hoàng Cơ Minh, previously led guerrilla efforts attempting to re-enter Vietnam from Laos in the 1980s.
+These operations failed; Hoàng Cơ Minh was killed in 1987.

 Non-violent struggle

 Việt Tân embraces the non-violent struggle approach to reform.
 The organization believes that change has to come from within Vietnam and come from the bottom up.
-Human Rights Watch have repeatedly stated that the organization "has worked for peaceful political reform, democracy, and human rights in Vietnam".

 The organization has outlined the following steps to democratizing Vietnam: